L i s a K a n D e

 is encouraged but optional).
 I will

-also be offering the book at select 2008 shows.
+also be offering the book at select shows.
 Since I exhibit at most Interweave shows,

 the book will also be available at Bead

 Expo and BeadFest events.
+This

 book was first launched at Bead Expo Portland

-(March 27-30, 2008).
-You can order on Amazon to take advantage of
+You can also order the book on Amazon to take advantage of

 their special pricing, by clicking the cover of the book to the left menu.
 If you are a member of Books-A-Million,